-Tax reforms should seek to encourage business investment and economic growth, as well as support consumer spending in order to restore GDP growth.
-While we acknowledge the increased Government debt arising from COVID-19 stimulus measures, it is our view that the Government should focus on its expenditures and seek efficiencies and productivity gains within its operations, rather than increasing the overall tax burden on Australians.
+Tax reforms should seek to encourage business investment and economic growth, as well as support consumer spending in order to restore growth.
+While we acknowledge the increased Government debt arising from COVID-19 stimulus measures, it is our view that given the weak state of the economy, the government should continue running an expansionary fiscal policy for the foreseeable future.
+When economic conditions improve, the government's focus of fiscal consolidation should be on its expenditures and to seek efficiencies and productivity gains within its operations, rather than increasing the overall tax burden on Australians.
 As part of economic recovery, we suggest that the legislated personal income tax cuts could be brought forward and that further progress be made on reducing Australia's uncompetitive company tax rate.
-Inefficient taxes such as stamp duty could be targeted as part of a broader review of the Federal and State revenue sources with consideration given to broadening the GST base or increasing the rate.
+Inefficient taxes such as stamp duty could be targeted as part of a broader review of the Federal and State revenue sources with consideration given to broadening the GST base and/or increasing the rate.
 The replacement of the Council of Australian Governments with the National Cabinet provides an opportunity for a joint review of taxation, potentially reforming State taxes to achieve better integration and consistency.

-Any tax reforms should be complementary to regulatory changes and transfer system payments and will be dependent on choices made across the Government portfolios.
 Temporary and targeted tax relief could form part of recovery packages, or alternative transfer payments such as JobKeeper could continue to be most efficiently delivered by the ATO.